rapidsai/cuspatial/cpp/doc/TESTING.md

 possible.
 But generally this means we test all supported combinations of algorithms and data types, and the main iterator and container types supported by algorithms.
 Here are some other guidelines.

+ * Test public APIs.
+Try to ensure that public API tests result in 100% coverage of libcuspatial code (including internal details and utilities).

+ * Test exceptional cases.
+For example, anything that causes the function to `throw`.

+ * Test boundary cases.
+For example points that fall exactly on lines or boundaries.

  * In general empty input is not an error in libcuspatial.
 Typically empty input results in empty output.
 Tests should verify this.